dojo/docs/dojox/gfx.rst

     Creates a group object.

   add(shape)
-    Adds a shape to a surface returning the surface itself.
+    Adds a shape to a group returning the group itself.
 It is used to move shapes between groups and a surface.

   remove(shape)
-    Removes a shape from a surface returning the surface itself.
-The shape can be added later to the same surface or a group.
+    Removes a shape from a group returning the group itself.
+The shape can be added later to the same group or a surface.

   clear()
-    Removes all shapes from a surface returning the surface itself.
+    Removes all shapes from a group returning the group itself.

 Rectangle
 ---------